Skip to main content

 Int8Array(5) [ 0, 0, 0, 0, 0 ]

-Let's undo this trick by adding all zeroes back:
+Let’s undo this trick by adding all the zeroes back:

 let c4 = (code) => {